 The same show at NPR’s Tiny Desk, features this interview of JC giving some details about the SazBass:

 In March 2014, Sofia and JC performed a vocals/SazBass duet at Town Hall, New York City, as part of the John Zorn’s Masada Book Three world premiere concert.
-There should be more coming up for this duet with M. Zorn’s music in 2015…
+An album will be released in 2018…